StackingLayers/Eddy_Probe_Dashboard/README.md

 /home/voron/
 ```

-if your Klipper host uses a different username or home directory.
+if your Klipper host uses a different username.

 Reload systemd: